This Is How Breastfeeding Supports Your Baby’s Healthy Immune System

 One of these is breastfeeding, which not only satisfies your little one’s hunger and thirst, but can also be a beautiful bonding experience.
 But, did you know the benefits of breastfeeding extend beyond providing nutrition and comfort to your bub?

-Nursing also helps to support your baby’s developing immune system to defend them against unwanted bugs and germs.
+The antibodies in breast milk also helps to support your baby’s developing immune system to defend them against unwanted bugs and germs.

 Discover the three main ways that breast milk may help to support your baby’s developing immune system.